Skip to content

 A PhD in Nursing is not a requirement, but like an MSN, it can earn you more professional and leadership opportunities in the field, and enlighten you to a broader range of practices that could inform various policy action plans.
 It’s not a small commitment, in terms of both time and money, earning your PhD in nursing can take eight years or more.

-You’re ready to work as a HPN.
+You’re ready to work as a health policy nurse!

-Congratulations on your hard work and certification as a Health Policy Nurse.
+Congratulations on your hard work and certification as a health policy nurse.
 As a leading voice behind the policies that have the potential to impact society at a massive scale, your expertise holds a huge amount of responsibility.
 Remember to stay informed, stay connected, and communicate clearly each and every day.

 Sources